-Priorities Problem Statement Objectives Water Water Source Reach balance between supply and de Sanitation Lack of access to basic sanitation To address backlogs regarding sar Electricity Backlog in terms of village extensions To engage with Eskom Waste removal Municipality is collecting waste only in four villages and only Marble Hall as a town is paying for the service. the municipality in o To promote local economic development in the municipality in order to create sustainable jobs HIV & AIDS and other diseases HIV & AIDS is threatening both the community and the workforce both the community and To reduce the prevalence of HIV &AIDS in communities and the workforce.
+Priorities Problem Statement Objectives Water Water Source Reach balance between supply and demand Sanitation Lack of access to basic sanitation To address backlogs regarding sanitation Electricity Backlog in terms of village extensions To engage with Eskom Waste removal Municipality is collecting waste only in four villages and only Marble Hall as a town is paying for the service.
+To collect waste on a weekly basis from all the household in a sustainable manner LED Lack of LED Strategy To promote local economic development in the municipality in order to create sustainable jobs HIV & AIDS and other diseases HIV & AIDS is threatening both the community and the workforce To reduce the prevalence of HIV &AIDS in communities and the workforce.
 Disaster management Implementation of a proper structure and plans To render effective and efficient service to the communities by a quick response to all emergency calls.
-Roads and storm water Institutional Shortage of personnel in planning and finance Filling of strategic positions Development Filling of strategic positions Transport and communication Lack of other options of public transport other than the taxis the To introduce bus services in communities Environmental management Role clarification is a challenge and the communities experiences severe environmental effects/problems To develop and implement an Environmental Management Plan and to determine the role of the local municipalities
+Roads and storm water Most roads are gravelled and not maintained To ensure the existing of planning and budgeting tools for road maintenance Institutional Development Shortage of personnel in planning and finance Filling of strategic positions Transport and communication Lack of other options of public transport other than the taxis To introduce bus services in communities Environmental management Role clarification is a challenge and the communities experiences severe environmental effects/problems To develop and implement an Environmental Management Plan and to determine the role of the local municipalities